 How to Invest in Equities in India?

 Firstly one should save an asset in order to invest.
 The flowchart below will help you in understanding how an investor can invest in the Indian Equities market.
-The procedure for NRI and NRO categories are different than the resident individual Indian.
+The procedure for NRI and NRO categories is different than the resident individual Indian.
 The documentation for foreign nationals who would like to invest in Indian markets is also very different.
-Meanwhile, we are going to discuss the flow Resident Indian Nationals.
+Meanwhile, we are going to discuss the flow of Resident Indian Nationals.